-During this month, my kids are doing their best at paying it forward with good deeds for Ramadan.
+We made this good deeds sticker book because during Ramadan, my kids do their best at paying it forward with kindness.

 Once they completed a deed, I would give them a sticker to put up on our good deed wall poster (a no frills poster board I had bought at the local craft store and added their names and days of Ramadan).

 Today we made sticker books for each of them to hold their individual stickers since they get a choice of what goes on the wall.

 - Duct tape